 If you have a gout attack, keep the joint rested and elevated (raised).
 Avoid exercise that puts strain on the affected muscles or joints.
 Swimming is a good way to stay fit without putting pressure on your joints, as the water supports your weight.

 Read more about losing weight safely and getting fit with exercise.

 It is important to drink plenty of water to avoid dehydration.
 Aim to drink about 1.2 litres (six to eight glasses) a day, or more if you are exercising or when it is hot.

 Keeping yourself well hydrated will reduce the risk of crystals forming in your joints.

 Some types of alcoholic drinks are associated with a greater risk of developing gout than others.

 Beer and stout, which contain significant quantities of purines, carry a greater risk for the development of gout than equivalent units of spirits, such as vodka and whiskey.

-A survey has shown that daily consumption of a small glass of wine is not associated with an increased risk of developing gout.
+Studies have shown that, as long as you stick to the maximum recommended levels of alcohol intake, wine is not associated with an increased risk of developing gout.